Oil Palms Bring Hope in the Congo

 About this Mission Project

-Lines of spindly old oil palms line farmers’ fields, the only remnants of an abandoned industry that made Congo number one in palm oil production 50 years ago.
+Lines of spindly old oil palms line farmers’ fields, the only remnants of an abandoned industry that made Congo number one in global palm oil production 50 years ago.

 Mission Project Specifics